Nutritious Sprouts in Cattle Diet

-In the process of sprouting, the vitamins, minerals, carbohydrates, trace elements and protein content of food increase substantially.
+In the process of sprouting, the vitamins, minerals, carbohydrates, trace elements, and protein content of food increase substantially.
 Amino acids are present in their finest form in sprouted foods; enzymes and hormones are also present in ample quantity.
-The acid / alkali balance of the body is maintained with the help of enzymes present in our diet.
-If we process food above 48 degree celsius these elements are wiped out.
-Enzymes have a high healing power; almost every regulatory system in our body depends on enzymes and suffers by their depletion, therefore it is essential to have an enzyme rich diet i.e. the sprouted food.
+The acid/alkali balance of the body is maintained with the help of enzymes present in our diet.
+If we process food above 48 degrees celsius these elements are wiped out.
+Enzymes have high healing power; almost every regulatory system in our body depends on enzymes and suffers by their depletion, therefore it is essential to have an enzyme-rich diet i.e. the sprouted food.
 Research has also proven sprouts to be a powerful antioxidant and that sprouted food increases the oxygen content of the body.

 Application of sprouted diet in cattle feed by Govind Dairy:

 Govind Milk and Milk Products included sprouted feed in the diet of dairy cattle after thorough research and experimentation.
 Different combinations of sprouted grains were fed to selected cows and buffaloes from different stages of lactation as trial and control groups.